Keyboard shortcuts

 instance->klass = klass;

-instance->fields = NULL; // empty hash map
+instance->fields = NULL; // empty field array

 instance->field_count = 0;